nasa/Common-Metadata-Repository/resources/docs/3020-service-processes.md

 #  • Inspecting Process-based Services

-Once the system is up and running, a develpoer may wish to examine the managed processes.
+Once the system is up and running, a developer may wish to examine the managed processes.
 This can be done with various utility functions provided in the default `repl` namespace.